cmaureir/progra-alma/lectures/week2/lecture8.rst

 .. _here: ../../_static/programs/combinatorial.py

-Note that, thanks to the use of functions, the main section of the program has four lines and the example is much easier to understand.
+Note that, thanks to the use of functions, the main section of the program has only four lines and the example is much easier to understand.

 Multiple ``return`` values